orlox/mesa_input_data/2016_double_bh/README.md

 Zsun/20 and Zsun/50.

 ## template_8845
+This is a modified template meant to work with MESA version 8845. **These files also correct a bug with LS coupling which was reported by Martin Carrington.
+This modifies the results of the models, but not in a way that modifies the conclusions of the paper.**
-This is a modified template meant to work with MESA version 8845.
-There are many adjustements with respect to the older ones to improve performance, and users are advised to work from this template unless they really need to reproduce the older results.
+There are many adjustements
+with respect to the older ones to improve performance, and users are advised to work from this template unless they really need to reproduce the older results.
 Unlike the other templates, this is a single template for all metallicities, with the composition specified in the